michael-fa/telepawn/README.md

 ## Current Features
 * Load & unload filterscripts and *make remote calls between them*
-* Send messages to users or delete them
+* Send (or delete) messages to users
-* Pin messages
+* Pin messages (Unpin single or all)
-* Get user bio and channel description
+* Get user bio and more, same to channels like the description
-* A few more tools
+* A few more tools provided along the way.
 * Load plugins ( **extending the internal bot functionality... nothing script-related other then that it's adding script functions.** )
 * Set and delete timers